 Mighty Mite is the word for Belgium – Little yet too powerful.
-If you have already gone through our other posts, you may think,” Having visited Belgium for a day, what tips these guys can give?”
-This post is 25% of our experiences, 75% from our friend Keerthi, living in Amsterdam since 2016.
+If you have already gone through our other posts, you may think,” Having visited Belgium for a day, what tips can these guys give?”
+This post is 25% of our experiences, 75% from our friend Keerthi, who has been living in Amsterdam since 2016.
 He has travelled to different towns in Belgium multiple times.
 So consider this as Belgium Travel Tips from an insider.

 Here is a list of things you must know before heading to Belgium as a first-timer.

 - Type of Power sockets